askap-vast/vast-pipeline/docs/exploringwebsite/sourcepages.md

 Users can filter and query the sources currently in the database by using the form located on this page.

-The form is submitted by clicking the blue 'magnifying glass' button, the red 'bin' button will reset the form by removing all entered values.
+The form is submitted by clicking the blue :fontawesome-solid-search: button, the red :fontawesome-solid-trash: button  will reset the form by removing all entered values.
 Once the form is submitted the results are dynamically updated in the results table below the form (i.e. on the same page).

 The following sections provide further details on the form.